Llanrwst: History

+In a survey in 1334, Llanrwst was described as one of three boroughs in the Lordship of Denbigh, with the others being Denbigh and Abergele.
+Boroughs were towns with certain trading rights and judicial powers.
+Some boroughs were subordinate only to the monarch rather than any intervening lord of the manor; these were sometimes termed 'free boroughs', and included places such as Caernarfon and Conwy.
+Modern writers sometimes claim that Llanrwst was a free borough.
+The origins and extent of Llanrwst's claim to borough status are unclear, but it appears to have been already in decline by the time of the 1334 survey, and Llanrwst's borough status did not endure.

 In 1610 Sir John Wynn of Gwydir had the historic Llanrwst Almshouses built to house poor people of the parish.
 These closed in 1976, but were restored in 1996 with the aid of Heritage Lottery funding, reopening as a museum of local history and community focal point.
 It held a collection of over 100 items relating largely to the rural Conwy valley, and a number associated with the renowned Llanrwst Bards of the late 19th century.
-It closed as a museum in 2011, but reopened in 2013 as the new council chamber.
+It closed as a museum in 2011.

-Grade I-listed Pont Fawr, a narrow, three-arched stone bridge said to have been designed by Inigo Jones, was built in 1636 by Sir Richard Wynn (son of Sir John Wynn) of Gwydir Castle.
+The Grade I-listed Pont Fawr, a narrow, three-arched stone bridge said to have been designed by Inigo Jones, was built in 1636 by Sir Richard Wynn (son of Sir John Wynn) of Gwydir Castle.
 It links the town with Gwydir, a manor house dating from 1492, a 15th-century courthouse known as Tu Hwnt i'r Bont, and a road from nearby Trefriw.
 North of the village is the site of a house, Plas Madoc, which was the home of Colonel John Higson.
-A friend of Henry Pochin of Bodnant, Higson developed a garden at Plas Madoc which may have had input from, or been influenced by Henry Ernest Milner.
-The house has been demolished but the garden remains and is listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+A friend of Henry Pochin of Bodnant, Higson developed a garden at Plas Madoc which may have had input from, or been influenced by, Henry Ernest Milner.
+The house has been demolished but the garden remain and are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

-In 1947, Llanrwst Town Council allegedly sought in vain for a seat on the United Nations Security Council as an independent state within Wales.
-This is not confirmed in the United Nations Security Council minutes available online.

 Llanrwst hosted the National Eisteddfod in 1951, 1989 and 2019.

+It is sometimes said that Llanrwst sought to join the United Nations in 1946 or 1947 as an independent state.
+No contemporary evidence confirming such a bid has been found.
+The earliest published version found of the story is a mention in a newspaper article from 1992, which gave no dates or further detail, but mentioned that Llanrwst "once discussed applying for membership of the United Nations".
+Various versions of the claim have been made since 1992.
+At the 2019 Eisteddfod, a local arts group handed out mock passports for the "Free Borough of Llanrwst" to visitors.